Chart Color Schemes

 Infrastructure

-Asquith has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Asquith has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Six projects have been identified by AreaSearch as potentially impacting the area.
-These include transforming Hornsby Park from a quarry into parklands, the Hornsby Town Centre Master Plan, widening the M1 Pacific Motorway northbound between Wahroonga and Mount Colah, and developing Westfield Hornsby with transport-oriented design.
-The following list details those projects likely to be most relevant.
+These include transforming Hornsby Park from a quarry into parklands, the Hornsby Town Centre Master Plan, expanding capacity on the M1 Pacific Motorway northbound between Wahroonga and Mount Colah, and developing Westfield Hornsby with transport-oriented design.
+The following list details those projects likely to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.